 During 2013, the Organization entered into a water rights lease transaction with Mr. Malmberg.
 The agreement includes a five year instream lease which was paid up front.
 It also includes a fifteen year time limited instream transfer.
-Payment for the fifteen year time limited instream transfer was made subsequent to year end.
-This amount has been included in the schedule accompanying the water lease transactions footnote below.
-The agreement was consummated in an arms-length transaction and is comparable to other water rights lease transactions entered into during 2013.
+The agreement was consummated in an armslength transaction and is comparable to other water rights lease transactions entered into during 2013.